Let’s start a conversation!

 The most dangerous risks are rarely the ones people argue about.
 They are the ones no one thinks to question.

-If a process exists only because it always has, it is worth stopping and checking.
-Not to assign blame, but to restore confidence that what looks right is actually correct.
+If a process exists only because it always has, it is worth stopping and checking - not to assign blame, but to restore confidence that what looks right is actually correct.
+The goal is simple: know the underlying reason.
+Ask why.

 Sometimes the most responsible action is not to fix, but to verify.